I-Dont-Know-What-Iam-Doing/Better-mokesell/README.md

 3. Sustainable Shopping Recognition
 Buyers who purchase “Ugly” products earn eco-points that could be used for future discounts.
 A carbon footprint tracker shows the environmental impact of reducing food waste.

+4. Dynamic Featured Listings
+Automatically Displays Top 6 Most Bumped Products: Uses Firebase Firestore to fetch the most frequently bumped products and display them on the homepage dynamically.

+5. Search & Filter Functionality
+Keyword Search: Users can search for items by name.
+Category Filters: Allows filtering by category, price range, and product condition.
+Real-Time Product Availability: Listings update dynamically based on stock levels.

+6. Interactive Shopping Cart
+Real-Time Price Calculation: Automatically calculates the total cost, including the 5% discount for "ugly" products.
+Editable Cart: Users can increase, decrease, or remove items directly from the cart.
+Local Storage & Firestore Sync: The cart saves data in localStorage but also checks Firestore for the latest product prices and availability.

+7. Checkout & Transactions
+External Payment Processing: Since MokeSell does not handle transactions in-app, users finalize payments externally.
+Order Confirmation: Redirects to a confirmation page once a user submits an offer.
+Chat System for Negotiations: Buyers can chat with sellers before making an offer.

+8. (API) Firebase Firestore (Database)
+Stores all user, product, and transaction data.
+Manages real-time updates (e.g., stock levels, new listings, bumps).
+Fetches and displays product listings dynamically.

+9. (API) Firebase Authentication
+Handles user registration and login.
+Ensures secure authentication before allowing access to platform features.

+10. (API) Geolocation API
+Used for Location-Based Deals: Shows users nearby discounted grocery items.
+Helps categorize listings by location.

+11. Customer Support & Feedback
+User Feedback System: Users can report issues, complaints, and suggestions.

 # Technologies used
 1. Database: https://firebase.google.com